I often get asked by clients of my blog setup service why I recommend they buy a domain name from NameCheap …

 For the first few weeks, the site continues to run smoothly.
 But then …

 You notice that your blog is going offline a lot, and when the site is online it often loads slowly.

 And when you attempt to upload new plugins, WordPress is showing an error message or even worse, on some occasions resulting in a temporary 500 internal server error.

 Feeling doubtful about your choice of web host, you reach out to the support team for help.

 72 hours later you’ve had no reply, so you get in touch with them again.
 This time they do get back to you, but with a half hearted response that provides no real solution to your problem.

 So, you persevere for a few more days exchanging back and forth communications with the support team – and still – your ticket goes unresolved.

 ENOUGH is ENOUGH, you say out loud in a moment of madness.

-You decide to move your website and transfer your domain name to a better company who values you as a customer.
+You decide to switch web hosts and transfer your domain name to a better domain registrar who values you as a customer.
 A company you can trust.

 But wait!
 Not so fast tiger!